mitogen-hq/mitogen/docs/howitworks.rst

 that it is capable of loading the module.

 In :py:meth:`load_module() <mitogen.core.Importer.load_module>` an RPC is
-started to the parent context, requesting the module source code.
-Once the source is fetched, the method builds a new module object using the best practice documented in PEP-302.
+started to the parent context, requesting the module source code by way of a ``GET_MODULE``.
+If the parent context does not have the module available, it recursively forwards the request upstream, while avoiding duplicate requests for the same module from its own threads and any child contexts.

 Neutralizing ``__main__``